 At each graduation ceremony there will be an opportunity for a graduating student to represent their department and give a personal message to their classmates, family and friends.
 The Student Orator will address the congregation once all the candidates have been presented for their awards.
 Find out more and apply to be a Student Orator.

 Honorary degrees are usually conferred towards the end of the ceremony.
 The honorary graduand will be presented to the Presiding Officer, usually by the person who nominated them for the award.
 Upon receiving their award the honorary graduate will address the congregation.

 Once the honorary graduate has addressed the congregation, the Presiding Officer will close proceedings.
 The official party will leave, followed by the graduates.
 Guests are politely asked to wait until graduates have left to exit the hall.

 If you are going to be late for the ceremony, for example if you are stuck in traffic, please get a message to the graduation staff as soon as possible by contacting +44 (0) 1904 32 4042.
-Depending on how late you are going to be, you may be asked to present yourself to the staff at the information desk in the Spring Lane Building when you arrive, or you may be asked to go straight to Central Hall.
+Depending on how late you are going to be, you may be asked to present yourself to the staff at the information desk in the Exhibition Centre when you arrive, or you may be asked to go straight to Central Hall.
 If you arrive after the point at which your award was conferred you may not be admitted.

 To help you understand more about your graduation, here are definitions of related terms:

 A person who has graduated from a school, college, university, etc. (From the Latin 'alere,' which means to nourish.)

 Plural: alumni (m or both) or alumnae (f)